benediktsommer/smilecar/packages/smilecar-api/README.md

     │   ├── infrastructure          # All serverframework (express) specific files and flows │   │   ├── routes              # Route definitions
     │   │   └── server              # Express server files
-    │   └── services                # Services who loads the required data and bring them to the specific structure (Interface in domain)
+    │   └── services                # Services that load the required data and convert them to a specific structure (Interface in domain)
     └── ...